CurtisWirtz/curtiswirtz.github.io/index.markdown

     image: "/assets/images/compris.jpeg"
     url: "https://www.comprisvineyard.com/"
   - title: "Brown Hope"
-    description: "A grassroots non-profit to empower and uplift the BIPOC community of Portland.
-Vibrantly colored layouts bring a smile to my face."
+    description: "Vibrantly colored layouts that bring a smile to my face.
+Tailored to the inspiring work that they do."
     tech:
       - "Node.js"
       - "React"